-- When lighting the stove, the air control should be fully open (Turn the air control wooden ball clockwise). - Place paper or fire lighters into the base of the firebox. - Arrange kindling on top of paper or firelighters, allowing air to move easily through the kindling. - Light the fire around the base to ensure good ignition of paper or firelighters. - Leave the door ajar 5 to 10 mm to aid with speedy ignition of the fire.
-Do not run the fire for long periods with the door ajar as damage may result. - When the fire is happily burning the main fuel loads can be placed into the fire, from the front to the rear in a lined pattern, ensuring that the flames can easily move through the fuel load. - Close the door to ensure a seal to the firebox.
+- When lighting the stove, the air control should be fully open (Turn the air control anti-clockwise). - Place paper or fire lighters into the base of the firebox. - Arrange kindling on top of paper or firelighters, allowing air to move easily through the kindling. - Light the fire around the base to ensure good ignition of paper or firelighters. - Leave the door ajar 5 to 10 mm to aid with speedy ignition of the fire. - When the fire is happily burning the main fuel loads can be placed into the fire, from the front to the rear in a lined pattern, ensuring that the flames can easily move through the fuel load .
+(Max Tested Fuel Load 3kg) - Close the door to ensure a seal to the firebox.